rsmp-nordic/tlc_programming/fixed_time.md

 Similary, regional settings like red-yellow time is defined in the regional/controller/intersection configuration, not in the signal program.

+## Cycle counter
+Controllers must use UTC [synchronized](synchronization.md) using NTP.
+UTC is converted to Unix Time to get a global second counter.

+The **base cycle counter** is defined as the qoutient of Unix Time divided by the cycle length.

+The **cycle counter** is defined as the qoutient of Unix Time plus offset divided by the cycle length.

+Multiple controllers can be coordinated if they all run fixed-time program with the same cycle length.
+Offset is then used to adjust the relative phasing of the fixed-time programs.

 ## Structure
 A fixed-time program defines the cycle length and offset and all signal group transitions: